 Accredited tax relief companies that employ tax attorneys and enrolled agents will charge between $2,000 to $10,000 depending on the complexity of your tax problems.

 Does the tax firm make unrealistic promises?

 If a tax relief firm promises it can make your tax problems disappear or if it guarantees you will pay pennies on the dollar of your tax debt, run.
 No tax relief firm can guarantee what the outcome of your case will be.
 Tax firms can reduce your debt drastically, help you waive penalties, and arrange for affordable installment programs.
 However, a lot depends on your personal financial circumstances and the IRS’s determination to pursue your case.

 Skilled tax professionals will help you present your case in the best way possible and apply for the best tax relief programs available.
 But they can’t change the facts of your case.
 Avoid companies that guarantee they can solve your tax problems or reduce your tax debt.
 Be particularly careful with companies that make outrageous claims and require upfront payments before they start working on your case.

 You have a lot of options when shopping for a tax relief company.
 Not all companies have the expertise or resources to represent you effectively before the IRS.
 Finding the best firm for your case can be a challenge.
-This guide describes the methodology SuperMoney used to pick the top tax relief firms of 2016.
+This guide describes the methodology SuperMoney used to pick the best current tax relief firms.

 Here’s a summary of the questions you should ask when considering a tax relief company.